-ER = (I $ER = (PER - PE_0) - SE$ Where, ER = Total emission reductions from the project area for the reporting period Units tCO2e PER = tCO 2 e PEo = Total primary effect GHG emissions from organic N rate increases over the entire project area, see Equation 5.19 and Section 5.1.4 tCO 2 e SE = Increased emissions from cultivation equipment and irrigation, see Equation 5.29 and Section 5.2 tCO 2 e

-\ It is important to note that the reporting period (other than the initial) for this protocol is one cultivation year (~12 months).
-As such, the protocol refers frequently to annual N rates, which should be thought of as the N rate over one complete cultivation year.
+Where, ER = Total emission reductions from the project area for the reporting period Units tCO2e PER = Total primary effect GHG emission reductions from implementation of eligible project activities over the entire project area, see Equation 5.3 and Section 5.1 tCO 2 e PEo = Total primary effect GHG emissions from organic N rate increases over the entire project area, see Equation 5.19 and Section 5.1.4 tCO 2 e SE = Increased emissions from cultivation equipment and irrigation, see Equation 5.29 and Section 5.2 tCO 2 e It is impo months). one comp ortar As s olete nt to note that the reporting period (other than the initial) for this protocol is one cultivation ye uch, the protocol refers frequently to annual N rates, which should be thought of as the N rat cultivation year. ar (~12 e over